whirlxd/onefile/README.md

 # ONEFILE - Web Bundler

 ## Description
 One File is a simple tool that allows you to bundle and minify HTML, CSS, and JavaScript files into a single HTML file.
 This tool helps in reducing the size of your files making it easier to repack them into qr codes.
-This was primarily created for the purpose of creating qr codes for saycheese ysws.
+This was primarily created for the purpose of creating qr codes for saycheese ysws. ( refer to minified file for the minified code )

 ## Features
 - Bundle HTML, CSS, and JavaScript files into a single HTML file.